casglur/EMCO/tei-publisher-ODD-knowledge.md

 Adding an attribute to every instance of an element
 --

-E.g. to add a `label` attribute to every instance of an anchor element
+E.g. to add a `label` attribute to every instance of an anchor element (n.b. this works with the `Note` behaviour)

     Parameter Name = label
     Parameter = @n/string()